shimizukawa/pycontw2013-sphinx-introduction/index.rst

 .. speech::

-   First, I introduce "what is Sphinx" and "what is reStructuredText".
+   First, I'll introduce "what is Sphinx" and "what is reStructuredText".

 .. s6:: styles